 Please note that muting the audio on your client doesn't prevent the data from being sent to you.
 You still receive it.
 If you think you're going to be gone for a few days or a week consistently, it's better to disconnect from the server.

-To keep the user account list free of clutter, all users who haven't connected for six months will be removed on or around the first of each month.
-For example, if it's the first of March, 2013, and the last time you connected was in August, 2012, your account will be removed.
+To keep the user account list free of clutter, all users who haven't connected for six months will be removed on or around the date they were previously active.
+For example, if the last time you connected was on August 13, 2012, your account will be removed on or around February 13, 2013, give or take a few days.
 Connecting with any client that doesn't join a channel or interact with users doesn't count as being an active user.
 Interaction is considered connecting, speaking with people and becoming part of a conversation for more than a few minutes.
 If you connect, trade words for a few seconds and leave, you're not considered interacting.